-Scotland County Schools offers staff development regarding the AIG program to all teachers, school administrators and support staff at the beginning of each school year, no later than October 31st, which outlines the district's AIG programming, legislation and regulation.
+Scotland County Schools offers staff development regarding the AIG program to all teachers, school administrators and support staff at the beginning of each school year, no later than October 31st, which outlines the district's AIG programming.
 Lead AIG facilitators in each building will receive a presentation with presentation notes from the AIG coordinator.
-The presentation highlights the district's AIG plan and the comprehensive AIG services offered throughout the district.
-The presentation also reviews the processes, legislation and regulation for AIG.
+The presentation will highlight the district's AIG plan and the comprehensive AIG services offered throughout the district.
+The presentation will also review the processes for AIG referrals.
 An AIG FAQ document for teachers and administrators will be distributed at the training by the school's Lead AIG facilitator.
 AIG brochures are updated to reflect all programming changes in the current AIG plan.